 What is the length of a boy’s stay?

-At a minimum, it takes 6 months to complete our program, so we recommend planning for 6-12 months.
+At a minimum, it takes 6 months to complete Whetstone’s program, so we recommend planning for 6-12 months.
 In this time, boys will work through a level system and earn the equivalent of at least one semester of academic credit in our boarding school.
 Parents must also make arrangement for two separate week-long family visitations.
 We feel that these times are necessary to facilitate a successful return home upon graduation, and for our staff to conduct training and campus improvements.

 What is your boy-to-staff ratio?

 Whetstone’s greatest strength is its extremely low 3:1 boy-to-staff ratio.
 Because relationship-building is so fundamental to the therapeutic environment, this is something we feel very strongly about.
 While Missouri’s licensing limit is 8:1, we believe such a standard dramatically hinders the quality of care.
-In contrast, Whetstone has a seven year track record of maintaining a 3:1 ratio…or lower.
+In contrast, Whetstone has a ten year track record of maintaining a 3:1 ratio…or lower.